applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 ## Computing the distance between pairs of sequences. <link src='9d757a'/>

 Most often, distances between pairs of sequences are derived from a multiple sequence alignment.
-These differ from the pairwise alignments that we've looked at thus far, but use the same underlying algorithms (and we'll be coming back to this in the next chapeter).
+These differ from the pairwise alignments that we've looked at thus far, but use the same underlying algorithms (and we'll be coming back to this in the next chapter).

 Let's load up some aligned sequences, and compute a distance matrix.
 For now, we'll compute distances between the sequences using the ``hamming`` function that we worked with in the pairwise alignment chapter.